Now you can share screen content directly to employees working remotelyFind out moreclose

 In consumer-facing settings, like coffee shops or stores, this is even more important.
 You might have general promotional messaging that gets played all year round, but with Channels, you can combine this with your Fall-specific campaign, or a special offer that ties in with National Coffee Week.

 This makes more of your digital signage network, and shows customers that the content they’re consuming is timely and relevant.

 Channels can also play on multiple screens at once, which means if you need to make a sudden change, or add something really important, you only need to update the Channel for the screens to follow suit.

-It also gives you the ability to change content, without needing to change the structure of your screens.
+This means that you can change content, without needing to change the structure of your screens.
 For example, swapping out a playlist, or an element within a playlist, won’t affect everyone using that Channel the way it might if you had to change the entire list of content.

-Channels also give you the ability to change how your screen looks, preview the content that’s playing right now, and add custom themes.
+Channels also give you the ability to change how your screen looks, preview the content that’s playing right now, and add custom themes all from one location.

-Find out more about how to use Channels and the different features available, in our full Knowledge Base guide.
-You can also try out using Channels yourself by starting a free trial today at screencloud.com/freetrial.
+You can try out using Channels yourself by starting a free trial today at screencloud.com/freetrial.

 Since COVID-19 more employees than ever are working remotely and from home.
 Without those in-office screens keeping everyone updated and with more communications happening across online mediums like Slack, email and MS Teams, the amount of noise employees are exposed to is at an all time high.